Experienced hunters are known to pinpoint the exact location to down a deer in their region or far off.

 Blood courses through the veins of each deer from fawns to adults.
 For fawns, blood takes up 6% of their live weight.
-Next are the adult does and bucks whose blood content is 5% of its live weight.
+Next are the adult does and bucks whose blood content is 5% of their live weight.

-All the above factors help determine how much meat from a deer you take home.
+All the above factors help determine how much edible meat from a deer you take home.
 The number is not precise because deer weight varies.
 For example, an adult doe that weighs 156 pounds gives you 55 pounds of venison after processing.

 Waste constitutes all the internal parts that must be removed from the carcass while processing.
 This internal waste makes up part of a deer’s live weight and includes guts with food content.

-The quantity of waste removal from a kill varies depending on each animal.
+The quantity of waste removal from a kill varies depending on each healthy animal.
 After extracting all the excess content, take note of the weight to determine the remaining usable meat weight.

 With all that taken into account, how much meat can you expect to take home after landing a kill?